 The exhibition Ingmar Bergman and his legacy in fashion and art introduces Ingmar Bergman and four of his major films: The Seventh Seal, Persona, Scenes from a Marriage, and Fanny and Alexander.
 The exhibition has its emphasis on the influence that Bergman – as an iconic film maker and reluctant trend setter – has on today’s fashion and art.
 Bergman was himself uninterested in fashion, and dressed in a simple, static style throughout his life.
 Today Bergman’s stylistic iconicity is made trendy in Swedish fashion.

 The exhibition consists of art and documentary films, photo prints, slide-show and film clips, and requires a minimum of two screens or projectors and a space of approximately 200 m2.
 The exhibition is scalable and can be enhanced by local artefacts, like for example film posters or art works, or reduced, according to the local context.

 Video: The Wanderer (08:36 min).
 Director and artist: Thomas Broomé.
 Music: Kleerup.
 (2011)

 Video: Dear Director (15 min).
 Director and artist: Marcus Lindeen (2015)

 Video: Bergman Through the Choreographer’s Eye, trailer (04:13 min).
 Director: Fredrik Stattin (2016)

 Art and documentary videos will be provided by SI upon request.

-Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the printed material and for inviting Swedish guest speaker(s).
+Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the printed material, language translation and travel costs and remuneration for Swedish guest speaker(s).
 Application is done by filling out the application form.

 The application must be sent in at least two months before the event.
 Resources are limited and financial support may not be available at the end of the year.
 Limits may apply.